-Investments listed on a public securities exchange or traded on an over-the-counter market are valued on the basis of the last traded market price or closing price recorded by the security exchange on which the security is principally traded, where this price falls within the quoted bid-ask spread for the investment.
-In circumstances where this price is not within the bid-ask spread, Mackenzie determines the point within the bid-ask spread that is most representative of fair value based on the specific facts and circumstances.
+Investments listed on a public securities exchange or traded on an over-the-counter market, including ETFs, are valued on the basis of the last traded market price or closing price recorded by the security exchange on which the security is principally traded, where this price falls within the quoted bid-ask spread for the investment.
+In circumstances where this price is not within the bid-ask spread, Mackenzie Financial Corporation ("Mackenzie") determines the point within the bid-ask spread that is most representative of fair value based on the specific facts and circumstances.
 Mutual fund securities of an underlying fund are valued on a business day at the price calculated by the manager of such underlying fund in accordance with the constating documents of such underlying fund.
 Unlisted or non-exchange traded investments, or investments where a last sale or close price is unavailable or investments for which market quotations are, in Mackenzie's opinion, inaccurate, unreliable, or not reflective of all available material information, are valued at their fair value as determined by Mackenzie using appropriate and accepted industry valuation techniques including valuation models.
 The fair value determined using valuation models requires the use of inputs and assumptions based on observable market data including volatility and other applicable rates or prices.
 In limited circumstances, the fair value may be determined using valuation techniques that are not supported by observable market data.

 Cash and cash equivalents which includes cash on deposit with financial institutions and short-term investments that are readily convertible to cash, are subject to an insignificant risk of changes in value, and are used by the Fund in the management of short-term commitments.
-Cash and cash equivalents are reported at fair value which closely approximates their amortized cost due to their nature of being highly liquid and having short terms to maturity.
+Cash and cash equivalents and short-term investments are reported at fair value which closely approximates their amortized cost due to their nature of being highly liquid and having short terms to maturity.
 Bank overdraft positions are presented under current liabilities as bank indebtedness in the Statement of Financial Position.
+Short-term investments that are not considered cash equivalents are separately disclosed in the Schedule of Investments.